 What is the Pre-Dental Committee (POC)?

 The Pre-Dental committee at CLU is a committee of Career Services professionals and Science Faculty formed to assist CLU students and alumni to gain entrance into Dental School.
 The main purpose of the PDC is to submit all students Letters of Recommendations to various schools and build CLU’s reputation as a Pre-Dental university.

 What are the benefits of using the Committee?

 Many Dental schools prefer a formal committee turn in recommendations, ensuring their confidential delivery.
 The committee is also useful when asking faculty or off campus letter writers for letters that may need to be sent to 10-20 schools.
 The Pre-Dental Committee will handle mailing letters by deadlines to various schools.
 Writers need to send letters to Career Services by April 15th of each year.
 In addition, the committee drafts a cover letter and attaches to the separate letters.
-When your letters are mailed to schools, the committee will include a statement that the student applying has waived all rights to the contents of their Pre-Dental file, mostly referring to the Letters of Recommendation.
+When your letters are uploaded to schools, the committee will include a statement that the student applying has waived all rights to the contents of their Pre-Dental file, mostly referring to the Letters of Recommendation.
 Lastly, Dental Schools get accustom to committees submitting letters and start to recognize the quality of the students who go through the formal committee.
 Students are still responsible for applying online, taking the DAT or other exams, and forwarding transcripts.